-National Coming Out Day (NCOD) is an annual celebration to shine a light on individuals within the LGBTQ+ community and their decisions to share their gender identities and sexual orientation with the public.
+National Coming Out Day (NCOD) is an annual celebration to shine a light on individuals within the LGBTQIA+ community and their decisions to share their gender identities and sexual orientation with the public.

 Additionally, the purpose of National Coming Out Day, which takes place on Oct.
 11, is not only to celebrate those who’ve already come out but to support those who choose to keep their identity a secret or perhaps encourage someone to come out who’s been thinking about it.

 The day’s title, “coming out,” doesn’t just signify a single event.
-The term stems from the longer phrase “coming out of the closet,” a metaphor for recognizing, accepting, and outwardly sharing one’s identity so that an LGBTQ+ person can live freely and openly as their true, authentic selves.
+The term stems from the longer phrase9 “coming out of the closet,” a metaphor for recognizing, accepting, and outwardly sharing one’s identity so that an LGBTQIA+ person can live freely and openly as their true, authentic selves.

 Oct.
-1 marks the beginning of LGBTQ+ history month, and this year will be the 33rd anniversary of National Coming Out Day, inspired by a single march.
+1 marks the beginning of LGBTQIA+ history month, and this year will be the 33rd anniversary of National Coming Out Day, inspired by a single march.

 Reviews